-The first step of Program Review is for the chair (or equivalent position) to set up self-study committee(s).
+The first step of Program Review is for the program chair (or equivalent program director position) to set up self-study committee(s).
 The self-study committee will work with the dean, program director, or chair to prepare all the documentation necessary for the review.
-The self-study committee is responsible for the following with the understanding that the chair (or equivalent leader) will deliver the final product to the Program Review Committee:
+The self-study committee is responsible for the following with the understanding that the program chair (or equivalent leader) will deliver the final product to the Program Review Committee:

-- Collect the necessary data and prepare the self-study document

-- arrange for the external reviewer report
+- Collect the necessary data and prepare the self-study document - arrange for the external reviewer's report

-- arrange for the internal reviewer report